 TAMIU students donate their time and talent while acquiring the leadership abilities that will facilitate and promote their success.
 Initially, students are provided the opportunity to select non-profit agencies that most impact their lives or student organization mission and goal.
 The selected organizations are then considered the preferred agencies where students and student organizations volunteer their time.

-Committed to Service is an ongoing effort to encourage members of TAMIU student organizations to donate their time and talent.
+Serving for a Better World is an ongoing effort to encourage members of TAMIU student organizations to donate their time and talent.
 During the last year, students gave over 12,000 hours of their time to help those in need.
 This record-breaking number was made possible by the leadership, initiative, commitment and dedication that TAMIU students demonstrate to the community.

 To maintain recognition as a registered student organization at TAMIU, student clubs are required to complete one hundred (100) hours of community service each year.